vglazer/USRA/subgraph_finding/README.md

 Unlike ggen, ggen.sh cannot operate on existing adjacency and incidence lists, but it has a more traditional syntax:

-- `ggen.sh` will automatically save the graphs it generates to `graphs/unweighted`, so that you don't need to manually `grep` out the adjacency list from the `ggen` output
-- It also dumps only the stats to the console, skipping the adjacency matrix (which can be large)
+- `ggen.sh` splits `ggen` output into the stats, which is dumps to the console, and the adjacency matrix, which it saves to the `graphs/unweighted` directory
 - If `graphs/unweighted` does not exist (because `graphgen.sh` hasn't been run), `ggen.sh` will create it
 - However, `ggen.sh` won't build `ggen` for you, so run `make` or `make ggen` before running it